-Audi BKK offers all benefits of statutory health insurance.
+Audi BKK offers all the benefits of statutory health insurance.
 Your needs and wishes are our main concern.

-What does Audi BKK offer for you?
+What does Audi BKK offer you?

-- Audi BKK offers you an individual contact person: www.audibkk.de.
+- Audi BKK offers you an individual contact person: www.audibkk.de

 - Audi BKK supports prevention courses with up to €90 per course for a maximum of two courses per year

-- Audi BKK offers a special health week “Gesundheitswoche” supported with 175 €.
+- Audi BKK offers a special health week Gesundheitswoche supported with €175.

-- Audi BKK pays expenses for protective inoculations (also for private journeys abroad) up to €200 per year.
+- Audi BKK bears the costs for protective inoculations (also for private journeys abroad) up to €200 per year.

 - Audi BKK offers prevention programs for mothers and chil-dren.

-- Audi BKK offers a medical health information line: +49 800 2834255 (free within Germany).
+- Audi BKK covers a medical health information line: +49 800 2834255 (free within Germany).

 - Audi BKK offers attractive supplementary insurances - individual and low-priced.

-- Audi BKK pays a subsidy of 13 € per day to outpatient preventative care (spa therapy).
+- Audi BKK pays a subsidy of €13 per day for outpatient preventative care (spa therapy).

 The rate of contribution is uniform throughout Germany.
-Con-tributions to long-term care insurance amount to 2.55% of one’s gross income.
+Con-tributions to long-term care insurance amount to 3.05% of one’s gross income.
 The contributions are split 50-50 between employer and employee and are deducted from one’s salary.
 Childless individuals must pay an additional 0.25%.

-Contributions are only calculated up to 4350.00 € per month.
+Contributions are only calculated up to €4.837,50 per month.

-In 2017, the contributions amount to 18.70% of the gross income up to an upper limit of €7,100 (€6,710 in the eastern states of Germany) and are split 50-50 between the employer and the employee.
+In 2021, contributions amount to 18.60% of the gross income up to an upper limit of €7,100 (€6,710 in the eastern states of Germany) and are split 50-50 between employer and employee.

-By telephone, email or in one of our offices – our service team will gladly help you with your questions about the German health system and your insurance at Audi BKK.
+By telephone, email or in one of our offices, our service team will gladly help you with your questions about the German health system and your insurance at Audi BKK.